First, we stamp 3 petals with a lot of ink.

 Making a pad with the Kleenex ball and a peace of Kleenex.

-Putting ink on the stamp and taking some ink off the fin by tapping it on a Kleenex.
-Pretty simple!
+Wetting the pad and taking some ink off the stamp by tapping motions.